-Company performance (PER): For the firm performance variable, 1- return on assets and 2- return on equity (ROE) are used:
+Company performance (PER): for the firm performance variable, 1) ROA, and 2) ROE are used:

-- I. return on assets (ROA): Net profit / total assets. - II.
-2-Return on equity (ROE): Net profit / equity.
+- I. Return on Assets (ROA): net profit/total assets. - II.
+Return on Equity (ROE): net profit/equity.

 It examines a company's efficiency in generating net profit for shareholders.
 This ratio effectively expresses how much net profit the company generates for each unit of shareholders' investment.
-The return on equity is calculated by dividing net profit after tax by total equity.
+The ROE is calculated by dividing net profit after tax by total equity.